-Don’t get me wrong, I am not into any kinky stuff where I would enjoy physical pain or like to wear questionable outfits for a dude.
-But the fact that only she suffers from the physical impact of the infertility treatment makes me feel frustrated from time to time.
+Don’t get me wrong; I am not into any kinky stuff where I would enjoy physical pain or like to wear questionable outfits for a dude.
+But the fact that only she suffers from the material impact of the infertility treatment makes me feel frustrated from time to time.
 After all, my wife and I share an undeniable strong bond, created out of love and companionship over this long journey of ours, but one that limits the men to only experience the emotional half of the story.

-I try to put myself on her shoes.
-I try to think how would I feel if it was my body changing with the mountains of hormones.
+I try to put myself in her shoes.
+I try to think how I would feel if it was my body changing with the mountains of hormones.
 I try to think of my reaction to every unfamiliar pain.
 I try to imagine my anxiety of not knowing if a spasm was just a normal reaction to the drugs or if it was something worse…I know I am supportive.
 I try to be understanding.
 I am compassionate.
-But no matter what I do, there is nothing I can do that would make me feel exactly how she does, and that puts a limit to my understanding.
-A limit that can build-up to an involuntary barrier between the couple, one that grows from each side out of pure frustration.
+But no matter what I do, there is nothing I can do that would make me feel exactly how she does, and that puts a limit on my understanding.
+A limit that can build up to an involuntary barrier between the couple, one that grows from each side out of pure frustration.
 Frustration for the unknown.
 Frustration for not being able to truly share everything related to the treatment.
 Frustration for not being able to truly understand how each one feels.